 Itinerary of Viking Cruises

-Here you can compare all Viking cruise ships (RIVER, OCEAN, EXPEDITIONS) and their itineraries, destinations, and departures dates.
-CruiseMapper provides you with free of charge schedules with listed cheapest ticket prices per person per itinerary.
+Here you can compare all Viking cruise ships (RIVER, OCEAN, EXPEDITIONS) and their itineraries, destinations, and departure dates.
+CruiseMapper provides you with free-of-charge schedules with listed cheapest ticket prices per person per itinerary.

-In 2013, the Viking line announced the launch of its new brand "Viking Ocean Cruises".
-The Viking Ocean line's product was introduced in May 2015 with the launch of its first vessel MV Viking Star.
+In 2013, the company launched its new brand "Viking Ocean Cruises".
+Viking OCEAN's product was introduced in May 2015 with the launch of its first vessel MV Viking Star.

 Viking river cruise itineraries range from 7 to 23 days.
 They are operated along the:

 - European rivers Rhine, Main, Danube, Saone, Rhone, Seine, Elbe, and Douro

 - Asian rivers - Ukraine's Dnieper, Russia's Volga, China's Yangtze, Myanmar-Burma's Irrawaddy and Vietnam's Mekong.

 - Some voyages (few in Europe, Egypt, Southeast Asia, and China) are "cruise tours" marked.
 They include both the river cruising portion and hotel stays.

 Viking's schedule 2024 (March thru November) included the new 12-day "Paris & D-Day 80th Anniversary" cruisetour (from London England to Paris France) commemorating the Allies' "Operation Overlord" (Battle of Normandy).
 The cruisetour begins in London where are visited historic sites like Bletchley Park (an estate that was the principal center for codebreaking during WW2), Churchill War Rooms (museum), Imperial War Museum London, Gunwharf Quays, Southwick House, D-Day Museum.